jnozzi/cocoadev.com/SiteContent/General/WeakReferences.markdown

 observer in -dealloc.

-Unfortunately, in the context of a massively multithreaded application like [[OmniWeb]], it's dangerous not to retain every object to which you have a reference.
+Unfortunately, in the context of a massively multithreaded application like General/OmniWeb, it's dangerous not to retain every object to which you have a reference.
 If you don't, thread 1 may be in the process of deallocating object A while thread 2 is sending a message from B to A.  (The -dealloc method in A has started firing in thread 1, but hasn't gotten far enough